the2bears/the-iron-council/README.md

 ## How to try it out?

-Clone the repository and build it locall with Lein.
+Clone the repository and build it locally with Lein.
 You'll also need my [pixel-ships](https://github.com/the2bears/pixel-ships) library and my fork of [play-clj](https://github.com/the2bears/play-clj) (Why?
 The Box2D shapes won't overlap correctly with the textures during rotation without my patch).
 Build and install these locally.

 ## License